-During a divorce, a couple must figure out how property, debt, and assets will be distributed equally among themselves.
+During a divorce, a couple must work with a division of assets law firm to figure out how property, debt, and assets will be distributed equally among themselves.
 In California, everything that the couple obtains is referred to as community property under some exceptions.
 On the contrary, a property that only legally belongs to an individual is cited as separate property.
 Hence, divorced couples will have to agree on the division of these properties, or these matters can be handled by the court or an arbitrator.
 As it was previously mentioned, there are some clear exceptions to California’s community property statutes.

 Inheritance Counts as Separate Property